GC-public-learning/Commander/README.md

 ]
 ~~~

-## 11) setup "DELETE" request -> Remove  a record on the "Commands"table from the db
+## 11) Setup "DELETE" request -> Remove  a record on the "Commands"table from the db

 - add new line on "ICommanderRepo.cd" from "Data/" folder :
 ~~~